seraphgrid/labyrinth/README.md

 # labyrinth

-labyrinth is a modal desktop environment interface, built with typists and power users in mind, albeit deceptively minimal.
+`labyrinth` is the keybinding overlay to `widow`, a modal desktop environment. built atop `sxhkd`, this turns `widow` into a vim-like interface. this invites focus towards the task at hand while enhancing various aspects of window manager navigation. with a simplistic design, labyrinth is entirely modifiable to match different workflows.

-currently testing in: `dwm`
+working: `dwm`

-will be tested in: `ratpoison`
+testing: `ratpoison`

 ## dependencies